mattrich98/RockPaperScissorsWIP/README.md

 <li>(return - returns the results to the used function)</li>
 <li>(.toLowerCase() - makes letters lowercase, this converts uppercase letters)</li>
 <li>(in HTML; from past research, people say to put Javascript <script src=""></script> at the bottom since it works better; if the HTML page loads the other information first, I think)</li>
+<li>Write more comments that describe why you did something, incase you forget
 <br>
 <strong>TODOS:</strong>
 <ul>1.
 Make span id change with JavaScript (maybe getelementbyid + inner html since the text will only change)</ul>